 As the second-largest city in Bulgaria and the oldest continuously inhabited settlement in Europe, Plovdiv is one of the best day trips from Sofia.
 Situated less than 150 km away from the Bulgarian capital, visitors will find Plovdiv easy to reach via bus or train.
 The city is quite famous for its picturesque cobblestone streets in the old part of the town and the beautiful Ancient Theater dating back to the 1st century AD.
-Strolling down the narrow streets and immersing yourself into the historic and charming atmosphere of the city is definitely worth the day trip from Sofia.
+Strolling down the narrow streets and immersing yourself in the historic and charming atmosphere of the city is definitely worth the day trip from Sofia.
 Before you head back, make sure to also stop by the vibrant Kapana neighborhood, which is filled with hipster, art and funky cafes and restaurants offering refreshing drinks and delicious snacks.

 If you would like to take a step back in time and learn more about the Bulgarian heritage, Koprivshtitsaa should be on your list of Sofia day trips.
 With close to 400 historical buildings and monuments, the city is an open-air museum showcasing the beauty of Bulgaria from the 19th century.
 The narrow streets are lined with quaint colorful houses and it is worth just getting lost in between the alleys of the city.
 The history buffs would also enjoy visiting the interesting museums spread across the city telling revolutionary stories and legends.